sheldonchaves/shortcuts/sublime.md

 #### SIDEBAR ENHANCEMENTS
 #### Plain Tasks

-  For a new task:
+-For a new task:
   Ctrl ⌃ + Return ↵ (Windows and Linux)

-  To mark as done:
+-To mark as done:
   Ctrl ⌃ + D (Windows and Linux)

-  To mark as cancelled:
+-To mark as cancelled:
   Alt + C (Windows and Linux)

 #### SUBLIME LINTER
 #### EMMET
 #### Sublime Tutor